ebarbudo/MappingSPSCGRA/README.md

  ## Random graph generator

-The pseudo-random graph generator allows one to produce synthetic graphs to verify the performance of the mapping algorithms.
+The pseudo-random graph generator allows  to produce synthetic graphs to verify the performance of the mapping algorithms.
 The information to generate the graphs is obtained from a specification file.
 This file is a .txt that should contain the following fields: